Site Builder is a legacy product and is no longer available to new Customers. |

 Inventory Page

-The inventory page provides a grid of all the items or products that are available for booking on your site and features the navigation search bar at the top.
+The inventory page provides a grid of all the items or products available for booking on your site and features the navigation search bar at the top.

 Item/Product Grid